BIO 100 Concepts of Biology 4 SH

 BIO 104 General Biology II 4 SH

-This is the second half of a two-semester introductory Biology course, and this half focuses on the diversity of life.
-The course examines principles and theories that drive biodiversity and emphasize process and pattern of unique biological traits across organismal groups.
+This is the second half of a two-semester introductory course in which the major principles of biology are examined.
+Topics discussed address the process and pattern of organismal evolution.
 (3 hrs lecture — 3 hrs laboratory).
 Prerequisite: BIO 103 with a minimum grade of “C-” or better.
 Fall semester — Evening.
 Spring semester — Day.
 General Education: Lab Science only if both BIO 103 and 104 are completed; Competency: Scientific Inquiry (SI).

 BIO 105 Anatomy and Physiology I 4 SH